 Site Information

 Site Size: 31 acres

-Current Conditions: The property is currently developed
+Current Conditions: The property is currently developed as a trucking facility and mulch recycling facility

 Existing Right-of-Way: Monaco Street (East)

-Neighborhood: South Platte
+Neighborhood: : South Platte

-Existing Buildings: Yes
+Existing Buildings: two buildings are currently on site

-Buildings to Remain? ☑ Yes ☐ No
+Buildings to Remain?
+Yes 🗌 No

 Site in Floodplain?
-Yes No Part of the west portion of the site was previously in the floodplain, and a
+Yes X No Part of the west portion of the site was previously in the floodplain, and a

 floodplain development permit was approved by the city.
-FEMA issued a Letter of Map
+FEMA issued a Letter of Map R

-Revision for the property as well.
+for the property as well.